MicrosoftDocs/openapi-docs/OpenAPI/kiota/tutorials/dotnet-dependency-injection.md

 ## Add dependencies

 Before you can compile and run the generated API client, ensure the generated source files are part of a project with the required dependencies.
 Your project must reference the [bundle package](https://github.com/microsoft/kiota-dotnet).
-For more information about kiota dependencies, refer to [the dependencies documentation](../dependencies.md).
+For more information about Kiota dependencies, see [the dependencies documentation](../dependencies.md).

 Run the following commands to get the required dependencies.